 What is okra?

 Okra is a green vegetable with a pointy end commonly found in the Indian subcontinent.
-It is sometimes known as bhindi, or even ladies fingers.
+It is sometimes known as bhindi or ladies fingers.

 It's readily available to buy in London where I live.
 I would recommend trying your nearest large supermarket or Asian supermarket if you can't find it.